speakeasy-api/openapi-directory/SDKs/bluemix.net/containers/3.0.0/typescript/README.md

 <!-- Start SDK Available Operations -->
 ## SDK Available Operations

+### API info

+* `getContainersMessages` - List messages for the user
+* `getContainersVersion` - List latest API version

+### Authentication

+* `getTlskey` - Retrieve the TLS Certificate
+* `putTlskeyRefresh` - Refresh the TLS Certificate

-### SDK SDK
+### Container Groups

 * `deleteContainersGroupsNameOrId` - Stop and delete all container instances in a container group.
-* `deleteContainersNameOrId` - Remove a single container
-* `deleteImagesId` - Remove a Docker image.
-* `deleteVolumesFsName` - Delete a file share
-* `deleteVolumesName` - Delete a volume
-* `getContainersFloatingIps` - List available public IP addresses in a space
 * `getContainersGroups` - List all container groups in a space
 * `getContainersGroupsNameOrId` - Inspect a container group.
+* `patchContainersGroupsNameOrId` - Update a container group.
-* `getContainersIdStatus` - List the current state of a container.
+* `postContainersGroups` - Create and start a container group.
-* `getContainersJson` - List single containers in a space.
+* `postContainersGroupsNameOrIdMaproute` - Map a public route to a container group.
-* `getContainersMessages` - List messages for the user
-* `getContainersNameOrIdJson` - Inspect a single container
+* `postContainersGroupsNameOrIdUnmaproute` - Unmap a public route from a container group

-* `getContainersQuota` - Retrieve organization and space specific quota
+### File shares

+* `deleteVolumesFsName` - Delete a file share
-* `getContainersUsage` - List container sizes and quota limits
+* `getVolumesFsFlavorsJson` - List available file share sizes
-* `getContainersVersion` - List latest API version
+* `getVolumesFsJson` - List available file shares in a space
+* `getVolumesFsNameJson` - Inspect a file share
+* `postVolumesFsCreate` - Create a file share in a space

+### Images

+* `deleteImagesId` - Remove a Docker image.
 * `getImagesJson` - List all Docker images that are available in your private Bluemix registry.
 * `getImagesNameOrIdJson` - Inspect a Docker image in private Bluemix registry
+* `postBuild` - Build a Docker image from a Dockerfile

+### Private Docker images registry

 * `getRegistryNamespaces` - Retrieve the namespace of an organization.
 * `getRegistryNamespacesNamespace` - Check the availability of a namespace
-* `getTlskey` - Retrieve the TLS Certificate
-* `getVolumesFsFlavorsJson` - List available file share sizes
-* `getVolumesFsJson` - List available file shares in a space
-* `getVolumesFsNameJson` - Inspect a file share
+* `putRegistryNamespacesNamespace` - Set a namespace for your private Bluemix registry.

+### Public IP addresses

-* `getVolumesJson` - List all volumes for a space
+* `getContainersFloatingIps` - List available public IP addresses in a space
-* `getVolumesNameJson` - Retrieve detailed information about a volume.
-* `patchContainersGroupsNameOrId` - Update a container group.
-* `postBuild` - Build a Docker image from a Dockerfile
+* `postContainersFloatingIpsRequest` - Request a public IP address for a space
-* `postContainersCreate` - Create and start a single container
 * `postContainersFloatingIpsIpRelease` - Release public IP address
-* `postContainersFloatingIpsRequest` - Request a public IP address for a space
-* `postContainersGroups` - Create and start a container group.
-* `postContainersGroupsNameOrIdMaproute` - Map a public route to a container group.
-* `postContainersGroupsNameOrIdUnmaproute` - Unmap a public route from a container group
 * `postContainersNameOrIdFloatingIpsIpBind` - Bind a public IP address to a single container
 * `postContainersNameOrIdFloatingIpsIpUnbind` - Unbind a public IP address from a container

+### Quota

+* `getContainersQuota` - Retrieve organization and space specific quota
+* `getContainersUsage` - List container sizes and quota limits
+* `putContainersQuota` - Update space quota

+### Single containers

+* `deleteContainersNameOrId` - Remove a single container
+* `getContainersJson` - List single containers in a space.
+* `getContainersIdStatus` - List the current state of a container.
+* `getContainersNameOrIdJson` - Inspect a single container
+* `postContainersCreate` - Create and start a single container
 * `postContainersNameOrIdPause` - Pause a single container
 * `postContainersNameOrIdRename` - Rename a single container
 * `postContainersNameOrIdRestart` - Restart a single container
 * `postContainersNameOrIdStart` - Start a single container
 * `postContainersNameOrIdStop` - Stop a single container
 * `postContainersNameOrIdUnpause` - Unpause a single container

+### Volumes

+* `deleteVolumesName` - Delete a volume
+* `getVolumesJson` - List all volumes for a space
+* `getVolumesNameJson` - Retrieve detailed information about a volume.
 * `postVolumesCreate` - Create a volume in a space
-* `postVolumesFsCreate` - Create a file share in a space
 * `postVolumesName` - Share a volume with another space
-* `putContainersQuota` - Update space quota
-* `putRegistryNamespacesNamespace` - Set a namespace for your private Bluemix registry.
-* `putTlskeyRefresh` - Refresh the TLS Certificate

 <!-- End SDK Available Operations -->